 To be honest, you have to visit all over France to complete a food itinerary in Europe.
 However, since the route is going from the south for the recommended route, we will share the southern delicacies with you!
 The Riviera is full of fish and seafood – thanks to fishmongers!
 Along with an exquisite and sophisticated cuisine, you can still find some local street food – which is budget friendly and tasty!

-What to eat and drink in the French Riviera?
+What to eat and drink in the South of France?

 Bouillabaisse: A rich fish stew served with typical Riviera fish, boiled potatoes and rouille from Marseille.